Matthew McConaughey will not run for Texas governor – KION546

 “As a simple kid born in the little town of Uvalde, Texas, it never occurred to me that I would one day be considered for political leadership.
 It is a humbling and inspiring path to ponder.
 It is also a path that I’m choosing not to take at this moment,” he said.

-He also noted that he has been studying Texas politics and American politics.
+“I’m measuring it,” he had said of running for office on a podcast in September.
+“Look, it’s going to be in some capacity. … I just — I’m more of a folksy and philosopher poet statesman than I am a, per se, definitive politician.”

-“What have I learned?
-A lot.
-That we have some problems we need to fix.
-That our politics needs new purpose.
-That we have divides that need healing,” he said.
+He continued, “So I go, well, that’s a reason not to, but then I go, no, that’s exactly why you should, because politics needs redefinition, but I’m measuring, you know, what is my category?
+What’s my embassy?”

-McConaughey also said that he is going to continue to support entrepreneurs, businesses and foundations that he “believes are leaders.”
+The actor said in his video Sunday that he has learned “a lot” studying Texas and American politics and that “our politics needs new purpose.
+That we have divides that need healing.”
+McConaughey said that he is going to continue to support entrepreneurs, businesses and foundations that he “believes are leaders.”

-Republican Gov. Greg Abbott will run for a third term in Texas.
-Beto O’Rourke, the former Texas congressman who ran unsuccessfully for the US Senate in 2018 and the Democratic presidential nomination in 2020, launched his campaign earlier this month.
+The Texas gubernatorial race began to draw national attention in earnest earlier this month when Beto O’Rourke, the former Texas congressman who ran unsuccessfully for the US Senate in 2018 and the Democratic presidential nomination in 2020, launched his campaign, which many Democrats in the state had identified as the party’s only chance of denying Republican Gov. Greg Abbott a third term.

 The-CNN-Wire